reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 # Agenda:

+A more detailed agenda is now available [here](https://indico.esss.lu.se/event/2745/timetable/#20210614) using the european time zone.

 ## Monday 14th June: Plenary Sessions

 The pleanry sessions will introduce ORSO and summarise our activities since the last meeting.